 Initially developed at Google, Kubernetes is now a very popular container orchestrator that you can run yourself on pretty much any cloud, with fully managed service being provided by the big three via EKS, GKE, and AKS.
 Your underlying servers that provide capacity are called the cluster, and each application unit that you run is called a pod.
-Containers are generally considered disposable and stateless—any important data you have is not stored on the container file system itself, but in the database or any common storage system.
-Kubernetes has separate provisions for pods that do in fact store information locally, which makes them stateful.
+Containers are generally considered disposable and stateles_s—any important data you have is not stored on the container file system itself, but in the database or any common storage system.
+Kubernetes has separate provisions for _pods that do in fact store information locally, which makes them stateful.
 As with ECS, you'll need to make sure your cluster is adequately supplied with underlying servers, and each engine will have its own methods to do this.

 Servers are so PaaSé